zeroc00I/bminossi.github.io/_posts/2020-12-28-Bite-Size-Bash-things-to-remember.md

 ### Similar to sed functionality, we can do the following replacing patterns to another string

+ Declaring out variable

 	soOutput=`cat /etc/lsb-release`

+ Will return

 	DISTRIB_ID=Ubuntu DISTRIB_RELEASE=19.10 DISTRIB_CODENAME=eoan DISTRIB_DESCRIPTION="Ubuntu 19.10"

+ Now, we can replace some patters from our output with another string, for example Kali

 	echo ${soOutput//Ubuntu/Kali}
 	DISTRIB_ID=Kali DISTRIB_RELEASE=19.10 DISTRIB_CODENAME=eoan DISTRIB_DESCRIPTION="Kali 19.10"